Joaquin2000zz/Joaquin2000zz/README.md

 ### Hi there 👋
 * 👂 My name is Joaquin Victoria
 * 🔭 I’m currently working as fullstack freelancer for AirPharm Logistics Uruguay
-* 🌱 I’m currently studying a machine learning specialization in Holberton School Uruguay
+* 🎓 Graduated from machine learning specialization in Holberton School Uruguay
 * 💬 Ask me about Machine Learning, Back End, APIs, RESTAPIs, ORMs, and SQL
 * 📫 How to reach me: <a href="https://www.linkedin.com/in/joaquin-victoria-delgado-31a53a222/">LinkedIn</a>
 * 📋 <a href="https://joaquin2000zz.github.io/Joaquin2000zz/about/me.html">Portfolio's website</a>